galfas/shopping-list/README.md

   ```

 ##TODO
-- It need to use mongo to keep the version of the document, in order to make sure I have the right version before update I will use the document version in mongo.

 - The strategy to handle concurrency will be at start an optimistic lock, I picked redis at first but I want to test it direct in Mongo,
  I believe I can have the same result using only Mongo.
 So I want to investigate it before.